Mahesh Bhupathi: Partnership with Leander Paes

 Bhupathi and Leander Paes partnered in the men's doubles event at the 2008 Summer Olympics in Beijing, but lost the quarterfinals, to Roger Federer and Stanislas Wawrinka of Switzerland, who went on to win the gold medal.

 Paes and Bhupathi decided to team up again at the Australian Open 2011, ending a nine-year separation on the ATP circuit.
 They reached the finals of the event, but lost to American twins Bob and Mike Bryan.
 Paes stated at the time that the best thing has been to have their friendship back.

 The Indian duo has a 303–103 career record together.
 They have a Davis Cup record of longest winning streak in doubles, with 23 straight wins.

 Leander Paes wanted to play with Mahesh Bhupathi in the men's doubles event of the London Olympics, to be held July–August 2012.

 On 19 June 2012, the All India Tennis association relented to the demands of Bhupathi and Bopanna of not playing along Paes.
 Two teams were sent for the London Olympics- 2012, with Mahesh Bhupathi and Rohan Bopanna as one team and the other team consisting of Leander Paes and Vishnu Vardhan.
 Bhupathi also accused AITA of using Sania Mirza as bait for Leander's participation in the Olympics.
 When AITA relented to the wishes of Bhupathi and Bopanna and permitted them to play together, they lost in the second round to the unseeded French pairing of Richard Gasquet and Julien Benneteau.

 Davis Cup record

 The duo of Bhupathi and Paes has the longest doubles streak in Davis Cup history.

-Sports management and sports-based e-commerce
+Sports management and e-commerce

 Bhupathi has also been involved in developing tennis facilities in India and, along with his company Globosport, has played a key role in developing and managing the careers of many Indian athletes, including Sania Mirza.